3MFConsortium/spec_securecontent/3MF Secure Content.md

 A producer MAY specify a compression “deflate” [RFC1951](https://tools.ietf.org/html/rfc1951). so the content is first compressed and then encrypted.
 When compression is "deflate", a consumer MUST first decrypt and then decompress the content.

->**Note:** The compressed data to encrypt is the compressed content without any file format specific header or footer.
+>**Note:** The compressed data to encrypt is the compressed content without any compression file format specific header or footer.

 The \<cekparams> element constains the following sequence of elements, which are required or optional depending on the encryption algorithm: